invenia/Wrangling.jl/docs/src/symbol_searching.md

 ## Examples

 Consider if I had a list of column names, to do with prices and weather in various cities.
-Where want city it is about is part of the column name, as what kind of data it is.
+Where the column names include the city and kind of data it is about.

 I might want just the columns names that are for a particular city:
 ```jldoctest symbol_searching